 Just take responsibility for the misses.
 Nullify it or do damage control to ensure that the missed shot isn’t becoming your shot-plan hindering penalty.

 Understand your mistakes first.
 Why is it happening?
 It’s different for different golfers.
-Try to find your miss-hit patterns.
+Try to find your misshit patterns.
 Do it in a practice session with a friend or coach.
-Ask them to examine your shots and note down the times when you missed them.
+Ask them to examine your shots and note down the times when you missed.
 Or you may also use a golf launch monitor or golf simulator to track down your statistics to have a clearer view of your mistakes.

-For example, if your shot typically goes on the right and that ends up in the rough, next time, target for the left side.
+For example, if your shot typically goes on the right and that ends up into the rough; next time, target for the left side.
 This will make the shot go straight.
 But don’t do this for a long time.
 It is just for fixing the damage for the time being.

 It may go wrong on course even after practicing and planning it properly.
 It’s okay.
 Don’t panic.
 If you have the ball in a difficult place that requires 2-3 strokes to get it back on the fairway, take your medicine.
 The misses that have led you to make double bogeys in the first 2 holes, target for pars in the next 2.
 So that the damage gets fixed.